semgrep/semgrep-docs/docs/running-rules.md

 hide_title: true
 ---

 # Run rules

-Semgrep OSS performs static application security testing (SAST) scans through the use of **rules**.
+Semgrep performs static application security testing (SAST) scans through the use of **rules**.
 Rules are instructions based on which Semgrep detects patterns in code.

 When Semgrep reports code using specified rules, the detected code is called a **finding**.
 The process of scanning and detecting a piece of code is also called **matching**, as Semgrep matches the code using rules to report a finding.

 Semgrep findings can help you find security, performance, or correctness issues, and enforce best practices.
 You can define custom rules through Semgrep's rule syntax or rely on rules created by the community or Semgrep, Inc.

-Public rules are stored in the [Semgrep Registry](https://semgrep.dev/explore) which enables you to scan code without the need to write anything custom.
-Semgrep Registry is stored in an [open-source repository](https://github.com/semgrep/semgrep-rules).
+Public rules are stored in the [<i class="fas fa-external-link fa-xs"></i> Semgrep Registry](https://semgrep.dev/explore) which enables you to scan code without the need to write anything custom.
+Semgrep Registry is stored in an [open source repository](https://github.com/semgrep/semgrep-rules).

 Rules can be organized in **rulesets**.
 Rulesets are rules related through a programming language, OWASP category, or framework.
 The rulesets are curated by the team at Semgrep and updated as new rules are added to the [Semgrep Registry](https://semgrep.dev/explore).